 What Causes the Hard Shifting Automatic Transmission Problem?

 Automatic transmissions are a mystery; at least to the people who have no idea about how an automobile motor works.
 Who would want to think about a machine that is automatic and works seamlessly?
-Unlike manual shifters, you don’t need to know about them to utilize to their full potential.
+Unlike manual shifters, you don’t need to know about them to utilize them to their full potential.
 So, any type of problem with the transmission of your automatic car is frustrating, annoying, and expensive.
 Hard shifting automatic transmission is one such issue that can lead to bigger troubles and make your car unusable and immobile.

 Hard Shifting Automatic Transmission: Why Does This Happen?